Level 4 - The game!

 - Add

-as a field in ourCard
+groupas a field in ourCardtype

 4.2 Housekeeping part two

-file is getting quite big, so we should probably do something about that.
+By now our Main.elm file is getting quite big, so we should probably do something about that.

 It is common in Elm projects to have the application's model and associated types in their own file(s), so let's try that.